Yosemite’s Horsetail Fall Firefall

 Family-Friendly Yosemite

-Yosemite National Park is the ultimate family-friendly destination, offering easy hikes, educational programs, scenic drives, picnic spots, and adventure activities.
+Family-friendly Yosemite National Park offers easy hikes, educational programs, scenic drives, picnic spots, and adventure activities.
 Its breathtaking landscapes and rich history make it perfect for creating unforgettable memories with kids of all ages.

 1. Kid-Friendly Hikes